tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 * **string**: An alphanumeric sequence of letters and possibly numbers.
 * **integer**: A whole number -- can be positive or negative.
 * **boolean**: true or false.
+* **object**: Key-value pairs in JSON format

+There are more data types in programming.
+In Java, for example, it's important to note the data type allowed because the program allocates space based on the size of the data.
+In Java, you can have a byte, short, int, double, long, float, char, boolean, and so on.
+However, you usually don't have to specify this level of detail with a REST API.

 ## Parameter order doesn't matter